SalenaLuu/portfolio-microservice-example/README.md

 ## User-Management Service 🍪

-We would like to have a small service, where we check into our application via OpenIDConnect and OAuth2.
+We would like to have a small service, where we authenticate us with OpenID-Connect.
+We will get a Jason Web Token with that we are authenticated and can have access to our endpoints.
 So let's create a new service...

 ### Dependencies